 Buildings and Structures at Risk

 Historic England has long been recording the condition of our built heritage.
-With information going back to 1999 we can track trends in risk over time.
-This helps us to understand the reasons why buildings or structures are at risk and work out ways of improving their condition.
+With information going back to 1999 we can track trends over time.
+This helps us to understand why buildings or structures are at risk and how to improve their condition.

 - Grade I and II* listed buildings not in use as places of worship